Tonnanto/BasicQuests/README.md

 Author: Tonnanto
 Current Version: 0.2

-Download the plugin and find the Project Page on [Bukkit](https://dev.bukkit.org/projects/basicquests).
+Download the plugin and find the Project Page on [SpigotMC](https://www.spigotmc.org/resources/basicquests.87972/).

 ## How it works
 Every player is given a set amount of quests initially (default: 3).
 You can view your active quests by using `/quests` or `/quests detail`.
-When a player completes a quest the reward can be received by using `/getreward`.
+When a player completes a quest the reward can be received by clicking the **"Collect Reward"** button in the chat or by using `/getreward`.
-As soon as a quests reward is collected it disappears from the list of quests and a newly generated quest will be added to the list.
+As soon as a quests reward is collected it disappears from the list of quests, and a newly generated quest will be added to the list.
-By default a player is allowed to skip one quest every 24h by using `/skipquest <index>`.
+By default, a player is allowed to skip one quest every 24h by using `/skipquest`.
 Some quests require the player to complete an advancement before they can be generated.
 Quests in the nether for example require the player to have completed the ***"Diamonds!"*** advancement.
-Also newly generated quests will increase in their quantities proportional to the players playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.
+Also, newly generated quests will increase in their quantities proportional to the players' playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.
-This feature can be precisely adjusted in the `config.yml` or be turned of entirely.
+This feature can be precisely adjusted in the `config.yml` or be turned off entirely.
 Some quests are incredibly rare but promise very high rewards once completed.